 13% of all sickness absence in the UK can be attributed to mental health conditions

 Pretty interesting stuff right?
-Well, you can take this a step further by collecting your own sickness absence data.
-One way to collect this data is implement a system that has return to work forms, in line with your return to work policy, that your employees are required to complete when they return to work from being ill.
+Well, you can take this a step further by collecting your own absence data.
+One way to collect this data is to implement a system that has return to work forms, in line with your return to work policy, that your employees are required to complete when they return to work from being ill.

 Many organisations do collect this data but in an extremely inefficient way that doesn’t let them analyse it.
 By collecting absence data better, businesses can spot patterns and trends quickly and intervene to help employee wellbeing.
-To do this you will need a system with in-depth reporting functionality, conveying the information you need efficiently and effectively.
+To do this you will need a system with in-depth absence reporting functionality, conveying the information you need efficiently and effectively.

 If a business fails to properly care for their employees by offering useful incentives and promoting a culture that champions employee wellbeing, it can lead to various issues such as employee burnout, disengagement, presenteeism, and personal issues.
 All of which can negatively impact employee productivity.